 Balanced scorecards are performance management tools used to assign goals, measures and actions to individuals and business units.
 They ensure strategic alignment throughout an organization and provide a basis for measuring performance.Summary by The World of Work Project

 Balanced scorecards are organizational and individual performance management tools.
-The purpose of a balanced scorecard is to link individual and business unit performance to the organization’s overall strategy.
+Their purpose is to link individual and business unit performance to the organization’s overall strategy.

 Balanced scorecards work by allocating specific, strategically aligned, objectives with associated goals, measures and actions to individuals or business units.
 The individual or business unit’s performance can then be assessed though how well they do at achieving their delegated objectives.